A sharp threshold for collapse of the random triangular group: Proof of Theorem

-Now, the number of connected components in the graph $G$ is the number of the degrees of freedom we have while choosing generators used to fulfill the diagram $\diag$.
-Indeed, if two vertices are adjacent in~$G$, then the corresponding edges in $\diag$ must bear the same generator.
+Now, the number of connected components in the graph $G$ is the total number of distinct generators which can appear in relators used in the fulfillment map $\phi$ for $\davkd$.
+In some sense, this gives us the number of degrees of freedom we have while choosing relators for the fulfillment map.
+Indeed, if two vertices are adjacent in~$G$, then the corresponding abstract labels in $\davkd$ are mapped by $\widetilde{\phi}$ to the same generator.
 Therefore, if we denote the number of connected components in the graph $G$ by $C$, then we obtain the estimate

-A similar argument works for the graphs $G_i$, which correspond to a partial assignment, namely we assign relators to faces bearing labels $1,\ldots, i$ and we assign generators to edges belonging to these faces.
-Let $C_i$ denote the number of connected components in $G_i$.
+A similar argument works for the graphs $G_l$, which correspond to a partial assignment, namely we assign relators to faces bearing labels $1,\ldots, l$.
+Let $C_l$ denote the number of connected components in $G_l$.
 Then

 therefore putting

 we get the estimate